zwdzwd/transvar/README.md

 #### reverse annotation of nucleotide duplication

-Duplication can be thought of as insertion where the inserted sequence is identical to the sequence flanking the breakpoint.
+Duplication can be thought of as special insertion where the inserted sequence is identical to the sequence flanking the breakpoint.
-Similar to insertion, the annotation of duplication assumes no change in splicing.
+Similar to insertion, the annotation of duplication may possess alternative alignment.

 Example: to annotate a duplication coding region,
 ```